blutorange/primefaces-monaco/README.md

 # Versioning

-I'll keep the versioning in line with the monaco editor version.
+Major and semver number is the same as the monaco editor version.
+Patch version is for this project.